LucasDelfino92/morrowindsharp/moddingmworder.md

 - [Modding Morrowind mod list](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmworder.md#modding-morrowind-mod-list)
 - [Modding Morrowind load order](https://github.com/Sigourn/morrowind-improved/blob/master/moddingmworder.md#modding-morrowind-load-order)

-## MODDING MORROWIND CONFLICTS
+## MORROWIND++ CONFLICTS

-Beyond mods that don't carry over bug fixes from the **Mending Morrowind** guide, there are a number of plugins present in **Modding Morrowind** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.
+Beyond mods that don't carry over bug fixes from the **Core** section, there are a number of plugins present in **Morrowind++** that are meant to be loaded in a given order to ensure they are working with the least amount of conflicts possible.
 The obvious ones have been already addressed in the guide itself (patches needed to load after the mods they are patching), and this section is only present to explain why some need a special load order.

 - Ownership Overhaul.esp
-  - Load it just after the **Mending Morrowind** guide's mods to prevent it from overwriting crucial changes made to containers by mods installed in **Modding Morrowind**.
+  - Load it just after the **Core** section to prevent it from overwriting crucial changes made to containers by mods installed further down the guide.

-## MODDING MORROWIND MOD LIST
+## MORROWIND++ MOD LIST

-This is a complete list of all mods present in the guide, installed as if you had followed the guide from beginning to end, respecting the order mentioned above.

 ### OFFICIAL DLCs